 Prior to joining adelphi, Stella gathered practical experience in international organisations and development cooperation.
 For her graduate dissertation, she developed a multi-dimensional analytical framework and investigated the sustainability of a bio-energy project in the Himalayas.
 She was responsible for organising inter-parliamentary exchange events as part of her position at the Secretariat of the Inter-Parliamentary Union (IPU) in Geneva.
 In addition, she was commissioned by the United Nations Environmental Programme (UNEP) to research to which extend crowdfunding might be useful for financing sustainable development.
 Stella has regional competencies covering India and Haiti as a result of her work on diverse research projects and stays abroad.
 Alongside solid methodological skills in quantitative and qualitative data collection and assessment, she is experienced in event management as well as developing and designing information and communications products.

-Stella completed a master’s degree in Development and Sustainability at the Graduate Institute of International and Development Studies in Geneva.
-In the course of her studies she worked intensively on the topics of energy, environmental policy and ecology, and sustainable development in developing countries.
-She previously completed a bachelor’s degree in media and communications with a minor in political science at the Universität Hamburg.
-She was supported by a scholarship from the Graduate Institute.
+Stella completed a Master degree in Development and Sustainability at the Graduate Institute of International and Development Studies in Geneva.
+During her studies, she engaged extensively with the topics of energy, environmental policy and ecology, and sustainable development in developing countries.
+She previously completed a Bachelor degree in media and communications with a minor in political science at the Universität Hamburg (Germany).
+She received a scholarship from the Graduate Institute.